haltu/muuri/README.md

 // Move the first item of gridA as the last item of gridB. gridA.send(0, gridB, -1 {
   appendTo: someElem
 });

+// Do something after the item has been sent and both grids
+// have laid out.
+gridA.send(0, gridB, -1 {
+  layout: function (gridACompletedItems, gridBCompletedItems) {
+    // Do your thing here...
+  }
+});
 ```